Your local electrician in Tollerton

 Every job is different, but here's a rough guide:

-House Rewire Approx. £1,800 + VAT per bedroom — durable, reliable materials as standard
+House Rewire Approx. £1,800 per bedroom.
+Durable, reliable materials as standard

-Consumer Unit Upgrade From £600 + VAT — fitted with RCBOs as standard
+Consumer Unit Upgrade Scoped on site; £50+VAT per extra circuit above 6, fitted with RCBOs as standard

 Frankie — Bright Sparks of York electrician